 Males traditionally wear a Koteka to cover their penis, and little else.
 A koteka is a penis sheath made from dried gourd (yes, the vegetable) and is normally tried to the scrotum.
 The idea of this contraption made Nikki squirm and he wasn’t sure whether he would feel comfortable spending much time with the tribes wearing such attire.

 The way in which a man wears his koteka can give an indication as to what tribe he belongs to, and different kotekas are worn on different occasions.
-Admittedly, I found it hard to meet the villagers without staring at their kotekas since I found it to be such a weird item of clothing.
+Admittedly, I found it hard to meet the villagers on our independent Baliem Valley tour without staring at their kotekas since I found it to be such a weird item of clothing.
 I felt embarrassed for staring so intently at their private parts, but they did not seem at all bothered!
 Nikki did fine too 😉